Golfers want courses open, say their game is ideal for social distancing

 His abiding passion is golf.

 “It’s my peace of mind,’’ he said by telephone last week.
 “It keeps me sane.
-When you wake up on a morning you know you’re playing, it’s like being a five year-old on Christmas morning.’’
+When you wake up on a morning you know you’re playing, it’s like being a 5-year-old on Christmas morning.’’

 Until then, many of the Commonwealth’s 700-plus golf courses were open, although in most cases without normal clubhouse and food service operations